itusebastian/dev-portfolio/README.md

 # My Dev Portfolio

 Welcome to my development portfolio repository!
 Here, I document my journey as I grow and develop my skills as a software developer.
-Starting from zero in August 2025, this portfolio will be my living record of progress, challenges, and achievements.
+Starting from zero in June 2025, this portfolio will be my living record of progress, challenges, and achievements.

 ## About